-The Ellis Island Cafeé offers burgers, grilled chicken, fish and chips, paninis, sandwiches, organic salads, and limited vegan and gluten-free options.
-Cold drinks, coffee, snacks, and ice cream are also available, though the selection is limited at the moment..
-The café has indoor seating, plus outdoor patio seating that overlooks the Statue of Liberty, The American Immigrant Wall of Honor®, and Lower Manhattan.
+The Ellis Island Cafe offers burgers, grilled chicken, fish and chips, paninis, sandwiches, organic salads, and (limited) vegan and glutenfree options.
+Cold drinks, coffee, snacks and ice cream are also available.
+The café has indoor seating, plus outdoor patio seating that overlooks the Statue of Liberty, The American Immigrant Wall of Honor® and Lower Manhattan.
 Ellis Island can also host catered day and evening events.

-Contact Evelyn Hill, Inc., (212) 363-3180 or visit thestatueofliberty.com for more information.
+Contact Evelyn Hill, Inc., (212) 363-3180 or visit thestatueofliberty.com for more information